-But, before you dive in, it’s important to understand how changing your theme will affect your website.
-There are a few ways to change a WordPress theme, and depending on how you approach it, you can end up changing your site in ways you may not have anticipated — for better or worse, too.
+There are a few ways to change a WordPress theme, and depending on how you approach it, you can change your site in ways you may not have anticipated — for better or worse.

-In this post, we’ll explain everything you need to know about changing your WordPress theme, including how to do it, and what to do before and after.
-Before we get started, let’s determine if changing your WordPress theme makes sense for your website.
+In this post, we’ll explain everything you need to know about changing your WordPress theme, including how and what to do before and after.
+Let’s start by determining if changing your WordPress theme makes sense for your website.

 Should you change your WordPress theme?

-And the answer is, of course you can.
-But, you shouldn’t just start flipping between themes without caution.
-While some elements on your site won’t be altered by a theme change, other pieces may be affected and could impact your WordPress website’s design and functionality.
+And the answer is, of course, you can.
+But you shouldn’t just start flipping between themes without caution.
+While a theme change won’t alter some elements of your site, other pieces may be affected and could impact your WordPress website’s design and functionality.

 Here are some things that you won’t have to worry about with a WordPress theme change: